Getting Started with Types

 Click to reveal

-The goal of this exercise is to understand how to use undefined
+The goal of this exercise is to understand how to use undefined and type holes

 to work with code without necessarily needing to understand the implementation